 2026 Mercedes-Benz GLC with EQ Technology: price and release date

-Standard equipment has yet to be confirmed, but is likely to be very generous.
-As well as a wealth of high-tech luxury features, the GLC EQ will be available with a wealth of safety systems, including Mercedes’ latest driver-assistance functions and up to 11 airbags.
+Standard equipment is very generous.
+As well as a wealth of high-tech luxury features, the GLC EQ is available with a wealth of safety systems, including Mercedes’ latest driver-assistance functions and up to 11 airbags.